 Loose iron or steel particles can prove troublesome.
 Or, reinforcing bars close to a concrete surface can leave behind marks of their presence.
 The latter scenario becomes more likely when the bars are not protected against corrosion.
 Incorrectly positioned reinforced bars can be a source, so do bars that often come in contact with water and concrete.

 2. Water Flow

 Your concrete patio, driveway, or porch can develop rust stains if it comes in frequent contact with water flowing out of natural stone, or water rich in minerals.
 The minerals can accumulate, get oxidized, and turn reddish-brown.

 A radiator leak or a metal tool that was left out in the rain are perfect ingredients.
 If left in contact with concrete, they can cause discoloration.

 Positioning the bars at least a few inches away from concrete, polishing them with the erosion-resistant material, and seeing to it that water does not come into frequent contact with the bars will prove handy.

 Some regions in the U.S. have naturally high concentrations of metal in them.
 If that is the situation you find yourself in, you can negate the harmful effects of excessive metal by saturating your water with baking soda, or another chemical base with high pH value.

 Keep your patio clean.
 Remove all metal tools, especially the wet ones, as soon as you notice them.

 Try Rust Stain Cleaners

-In case it is too late for prevention, try cleaning rust stains off concrete with chemicals.
+In case it is too late for prevention, try cleaning rust stains off the concrete with chemicals.